Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

   - Maybe we are clear that we want to have title, description of the _card_ and little more, in this case we map entities and at most add a field “_object_” or “_data_” in which we have the original entity (this could be looked at typing with generics).

-  - Maybe we want a rich edition in the card or flexible, an option could be to pass as _children_ or in props the component that we want to paint in the _card_ in particular.
+  - Maybe we want a rich edition in the card or provide a flexible layout, an option could be to pass as _children_ or in props the component that we want to paint in the _card_ in particular.

-> Be careful with the Meta Meta and going to super generics, the more we
+> Be careful with the Meta Meta and going to super generic solutions, the more we
 > head in that direction the complexity curve of the component skyrockets.
-> the more we go in that direction the complexity curve of the component shoots up exponentially, it is necessary to find the right measure between generic and easy to
+> it is necessary to find the right measure between going generic and gettings a code base easy to
-> maintenance (or if you have to go super generic then for business justification),
+> maintain (or if you have to go super generic solution then it should because of business needs),
-> my advice here is always to “make several vases” before “trying to make the
+> my advice here is: "Before creating the mold for the vase, you need to make several vases first."
-> mold".

 So for the moment we create the following model, first we define an _item_ (_card_):